 Grades shall be assigned to individual students on the basis of the instructor's judgment of the student's scholastic achievement as set forth in Section 47-60.
-The instructor should provide written notification of the basis for grades to students within the first ten calendar days of a semester or its equivalent.
+The instructor should provide written (paper or electronic form) notification of the basis for grades to students on or before the first class meeting.
 Any changes in that basis should likewise be presented to students in writing.

 For grade assignments related to cases of academic dishonesty, refer to Section 49-20 (sanction on grades) and G-9 academic integrity procedures.

 Grades for undergraduate and graduate students shall be reported by the following letters: A, A-, B, B+, B-, C+, C, D, or F. In addition the symbols of SA and UN may be recorded on the student's transcript in accordance with Section 49-60.
 Courses that do not carry credit shall be graded P if passed and F if failed.
 The symbols of W, WN, R, DF, AU, and S also may be recorded in place of grades in accord with Section 42-50.2; 48-40; 48-80; and 49-40.

 XF grade--see 49-20 for assignment, designates a disciplinary sanction assigned due to academic misconduct.